Nikola Nešić

 Nikola Nešić (Никола Нешић; born 1988) is a Serbian politician.
-He was elected to the National Assembly of Serbia in 2022 on the electoral list of the We Must (Moramo) coalition and is now a member of the Together (Zajedno!) party.
+He served in the National Assembly of Serbia from 2022 to 2024 and is now an opposition leader in the city assembly of Kragujevac.
+Nešić is a member of the Together (Zajedno!) party.

 Early life and private career

 Nešić was born in Kragujevac, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 Raised in the city, he holds a master's degree in electrical engineering and computing from the Department of Telecommunications at the Faculty of Electronics in Niš and has worked at Serbia Broadband.

 Politician

-Local politics
+Early years in local politics

 Nešić co-founded the local party New Strength (Nova Snaga) in Kragujevac in 2014 and was recognized as its leader.
-The party contested the 2016 local election in Kragujevac on the electoral list of Boris Tadić's Social Democratic Party (Socijaldemokratska stranka, SDS), and Nešić appeared in the seventh position on the party's electoral list.
-The list won six mandates, and he was not immediately elected.
-He did, however, receive a mandate on 6 June 2016 as the replacement for another candidate.
-Some elected members of the SDS left the party soon after the election to join the governing coalition led by the rival Serbian Progressive Party (Srpska napredna stranka, SNS).
+New Strength contested the 2016 local election in Kragujevac on the electoral list of Boris Tadić's Social Democratic Party (SDS), and Nešić appeared in the seventh list position.
+The list won six seats, and he was not immediately elected.
+He received a mandate on 6 June 2016 as the replacement for another candidate.
+Some SDS delegates left the party soon after the election to join the governing coalition led by the rival Serbian Progressive Party (SNS).
 Nešić wrote unfavourably of this situation, and of his experience working with the SDS generally, in an article published the following year.

 New Strength contested the 2020 Serbian local elections in Kragujevac on an independent coalition list called Alternativa.
 Nešić received the second position on the list and was re-elected when it won four mandates.

-In June 2021, New Strength collectively joined "Action" (Akcija), a citizens' initiative established by the party Together for Serbia (Zajedno za Srbiju, ZZS).
-The following month, New Strength made the decision to collectively join Together for Serbia outright.
+In June 2021, New Strength collectively joined "Action" (Akcija), a citizens' initiative established by the party Together for Serbia (ZZS).
+The following month, New Strength joined Together for Serbia outright.